-Shefer left us standing there and went into the community council building.
-He had a conversation with the manager of the funeral desk, told him who the deceased was, and asked permission for Ruderman to be buried in the city.
-It didn’t even last twenty minutes, and he achieved nothing.
+Shefer left us standing there and went into the Community Council.
+He consulted with the manager of the funeral desk, told him who the deceased was, and requested he be buried in the city.
+It didn’t take much more than a minute before Shefer emerged and told us that he had accomplished nothing.
 In his opinion, the only one who could help us was old Slonimski.

-“We have come with not a very good message,” Dinezon said.
-“Your one-time student has died.”
+“We have come with not very good news,” Dinezon said.
+“A former student of yours has died.”

 “A student of mine?” the old man asked.
-“Let me know right now, who died?”
+“Tell me, who?”

-“And the community wants to bury him in the Praga Cemetery,” I blurted out.
+“And the community wants to bury him in Praga,” I blurted out.

-“So what?”
-Slonimski asked as cold as ice.
+“Well, so be it!”
+Slonimski said as cold as ice.

-“It seems to us,” said Dinezon, “that this is a great dishonor to the name.
-Not only for the deceased but also for all Jewish writers.”
+“It seems to us,” Dinezon responded, “that this is a great dishonor not only for the deceased but also for all of us Jewish writers.”

 “We are requesting that you should be so good as to intercede in front of the community council to have Ruderman laid to rest in Povonzek,” Dinezon replied.

-“Maybe it would be enough that you could write a little note to the community council.
-A few words from you would certainly have an influence.
-We are very much asking this of you,” said Dinezon.
+“Maybe it would be enough if you could write a note to the Community Council.
+A few words from you would certainly be effective.
+We beg of you,” said Dinezon.

 “I don’t write notes,” said Slonimski in the same angry tone.
 “I don’t have time to write notes.
 I haven’t even had a chance to look at the mail today.
-Look at the amount of mail I have,” and he pointed with his finger at a desk where there lay many unopened letters.
-Dinezon and I remained standing, completely baffled.
+Look at the huge pile of mail I have,” and he pointed with his finger to a desk where there lay many unopened letters.
+Dinezon and I remained standing, completely dumbfounded.

-“I tell you again by way of good advice,” Slonimski said a little softer, noticing our perplexity.
-“Better still, don’t make a big issue out of this.
-Believe me, to the deceased, it makes no difference where he is buried.
-The living, they spit on that.”
+Noticing our bafflement, Slonimski said a little softer, “I tell you again by way of good advice.
+It’s better not to make a fuss over this.
+Believe me, it makes no difference to the deceased where he is buried.
+As for the living, spit on that.”

-It turned out that our entire trip was unnecessary.
-Upon returning from the community council, Shefer had met on the way, the lawyer Yisroel Yasenovski, who at that time was the chairman of Warsaw’s Lovers of Zion, and told him the story.
-Yasenovski was a great devotee of Hebrew literature, and quickly went to the community council and, after a long conversation, convinced them to allow Ruderman to be buried in Povonzik.
+It turned out, however, that our entire trip to see Slonimski was unnecessary.
+As Shefer was on his way back from the Community Council, he met the sworn lawyer Yisroel Yasinovski, who at that time was the chairman of Warsaw’s Hibat Zion, and told him the story.
+Yasinovski, a great devotee of Hebrew literature, took an interest in the matter and quickly went to the Community Council.
+After a long conversation with the appropriate person, he succeeded in having Ruderman buried in Povonzik.

 Ruderman’s funeral was quite small.
-Not even ten men were walking after the casket.
-There were no more than six or seven Hebrew Writers.
-On Gensia Street, Slonimski arrived.
-On Dzika Street, Nachum Sokolow joined us.
-They walked along for a few blocks and then disappeared.
-At the cemetery, of the literary people, there were only five of us: Shefer, Eliezer Atlas, the writer and book dealer Avrom Zuckerman, Dinezon, and me.
+Not even ten men walked after the casket.
+There were no more than six or seven Hebrew writers.
+Slonimski joined us on Gensia Street.
+Nachum Sokolow joined the small group on Dzika.
+Neither of them walked further than a few blocks and then disappeared.
+Of the writers, only five of us remained at the cemetery: Shefer, Eliezer Atlas, the writer and book dealer Abraham Zuckerman, Dinezon, and I.

-I am reminded of something small here: At the cemetery, Eliezer Atlas approached me and asked: “Of what illness did Ruderman die?”
-I told him that, according to the doctor, he died of nerves.
-Atlas, who had quite often the desire to tell a joke and once in a while with a clean aftertaste, called out: “Not for nothing was he known as Ruderman—he lost his way.”
+I am reminded of something trivial.
+At the cemetery, Eliezer Atlas approached me and asked how Ruderman died.
+I told him that, according to the doctor, he died of nervous exhaustion.
+Atlas, who quite often told jokes, sometimes with a purely parochial flavor, responded, “Not for nothing was he known as Ruderman—he lost his rudder.”